273kanna/273kanna/README.md

 ## Hi there 👋
+I'm an indie developer with a keen interest in web development, data analysis, and game development.
+I'm proficient in Java, C, Python, and MySQL, and have experience with Node.js and Next.js.
+Currently, I'm focused on building a full-stack web application to track my gaming progress.
+I'm always open to collaboration and learning new technologies.
+Let's connect!
 <!--
 **273kanna/273kanna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.